RenderKit/ospray/README.md

 OSPLight ospNewLight(OSPRenderer renderer, const char *type);
 ```

-The call returns `NULL` if that type of camera is not known by the
+The call returns `NULL` if that type of light is not known by the
 renderer, or else an `OSPLight` handle to the created light source.
 All
 light sources[^2] accept the following parameters: